koendv/paste_dispenser/README.md

 * When not in use, loosen the syringe holder screws so the syringe isn't under constant pressure.

-* This design was inspired by solder paste dispensers by [zapta](https://www.thingiverse.com/thing:1119914) and [geir](https://www.thingiverse.com/thing:384680).
-The mechanical part is a remix of zapta's, with only minor changes.

-* The kicad pcb hardware design is under Creative Commons - Attribution Share Alike license.

 * A solder paste dispenser is a small motor which pushes the plunger of a syringe.
 You can use it for solder paste or solder flux, but the dispenser can also be used as a syringe pump, to create small dots of glue in a precise and repeatable way, or to put small drops of lubricating oil on a mechanism.

 * The controller is not restricted to any specific model of solder paste dispenser; if a syringe pump uses a 5- or 6-wire unipolar or a 4-wire bipolar stepper motor, there's a reasonable chance this will work.
 Just check the stepper works at 5V and current stays below 1.2 amps.

+* Exactly how hard do we need to push?
+Take a syringe and (kitchen) scales.
+Grab the syringe by the syringe body, and push the syringe piston against the scales until the syringe releases solder paste.
+Take note of the weight the scales indicate.
+If the scales indicates pounds, multiply by 5 to get Newtons.
+If the scales indicate kilogrammes, multiply by 10 to get Newtons.
+Measured this way, pushing the plunger of 5cc and 10cc syringes of solder flux and solder paste needs a force between 20N and 30N.

+* The kicad pcb hardware design is under Creative Commons - Attribution Share Alike license.

+* This design was inspired by solder paste dispensers by [zapta](https://www.thingiverse.com/thing:1119914) and [geir](https://www.thingiverse.com/thing:384680).
+The mechanical part is a remix of zapta's, with only minor changes.

 * This design was built around a Atmega328p "Pro Mini" and a TB6612 stepper driver.
 An alternative design would be a STM32F103 "Black Pill" and a TMC2130 SilentStepStick stepper driver.
 The STM32F103 has enough cpu to run a comprehensive menu system and built-in usb.
 The TMC2130 stall detection allows detecting when the plunger has reached the bottom of the syringe, so software can move the plunger back a few steps before any mechanical damage occurs.
 But such a design would hit a different price point.